-What is the Adventure Travel Show?
+What is The Adventure Travel Show?

-I was sold on the opportunity to go to all these cool talks, since I love hearing about travel and the chance to go and speak to lots of different exhibitors.
+I was sold on the opportunity to go to all these cool talks.
+I love hearing about travel and the chance to go and speak to lots of different exhibitors.
 The tickets were only £14 and I believe early bird ones were even less so I thought why not go since I was free during the day on Sunday and planning to just work on my blog anyway?
 Lucky for me, I was offered a free press pass, which you could apply for.

 The Adventure Travel Show was at the Olympia, occupying 2 floors although all the exhibitors and most of the talks were on one floor.
-It is pretty easy to get to from nearby Overground stations, the Underground also has a stop here on its own mini branch of the District Line, plus West Kensington tube is a 10 minute walk.
+It is pretty easy to get to from nearby Overground stations, the Underground also has a stop here on its own mini branch of the District Line.
+Plus West Kensington tube is a 10 minute walk.

-There was food and drink available on site, and very helpfully G Adventures were giving out free coffee for signing up to their mailing list yay!
+There was food and drink available on site.
+And very helpfully G Adventures were giving out free coffee for signing up to their mailing list yay!

-There were four stages to go and check out for talks – the Discover Africa stage, the Adventure Auditorium, the Incredible Journeys stage and the World of Adventure stage, all with different talks running on different timetables.
+There were four stages to go and check out for talks.
+The Discover Africa stage, the Adventure Auditorium, the Incredible Journeys stage and the World of Adventure stage.
+All with different talks running on different timetables.
 Sir Ranulph Fiennes himself even went along to give a talk on Saturday, which I am bummed to have missed!
 I attended four talks during the day, all of which were half an hour.